9mbs/howi/examples/with-nextjs-and-gravatar/README.md

 }
 ```

-Then, modify the `pages/index.js` to serve both of these components.
+Now modify the `pages/index.js` to serve both of these components.

 ```jsx
 import { useEffect, useState } from 'react';